 It is important that you use Plain English, as the information needs to be readable to a broad range of people with different abilities and reading ages.

 Below are some basic tips, but for further Plain English guidance please visit the website: www.plainenglish.co.uk

-- Plain English does not mean using overly simple or patronising language, just everyday wording, which is clear and easy to read - Avoid using acronyms, but if they are needed, put the words in full when you first use them, followed by the acronym in brackets - Avoid using jargon, this just confuses and alienates people - Keep to small paragraphs of understandable text
+- Plain English does not mean using overly simple or patronising language, just everyday wording which is clear and easy to read. - Avoid using acronyms, but if they are needed put the words in full when you first use them followed by the acronym in brackets. - Avoid using jargon, this just confuses and alienates people.

-- Use short sentences, usually no more than 15 to 20 words - Be careful not to use language that could be read as discriminatory or stereotyping - Avoid using all upper case letters, italics and underlining, use bold for emphasis - Use active rather than passive sentences, addressing the reader personally using the words 'you', 'we' and 'your child', for example - Use the registered trade mark logo (®) for drug names where appropriate - Keep the main text to Arial, font size 14pt.
-All numbers should be stated as a digit, not spelt out (including numbers 1 to 10) - Credit should be given to departments, teams, specialties, patients and other users, where relevant, but not named individuals.
+- Keep to small paragraphs of understandable text. - Use short sentences, usually no more than 15 to 20 words. - Be careful not to use language that could be read as discriminatory or stereotyping. - Avoid using all upper case letters, italics and underlining; use bold for emphasis. - Use active rather than passive sentences, addressing the reader personally; for example using the words 'you', 'we' and 'your child'. - Use the registered trade mark logo (®) for drug names where appropriate. - Keep the main text to Arial, font size 14 pts.
+All numbers should be stated as a digit, not spelt out (including numbers 1 to 10).
+This has been highlighted by people whose first language is not English. - Acknowledgement should be given to departments, teams, specialties, patients and other users where relevant, but not named individuals.
 This information should be stated on the back page.
-The only department that uses acknowledgment is PMF, but apart from them we do not include acknowledgments - Authors are accountable for the accuracy of the information they are providing - If you use quotations, you must not take them out of context use them in the sense they were intended.
-All quotations must be clearly referenced
+Authors are accountable for the accuracy of the information they are providing. - If you use quotations, you must not take them out of context use them in the sense they were intended.
+All quotations must be clearly referenced.